-Risk: The Sandwell minor works and maintenance programme contributes to achieving the targets and objectives, which are set out in the current local transport plan, 'Movement for Growth', which was approved by the WMCA on 10th June 2016. course of action recommended in this report.
+Risk: There are no direct risk implications resulting from the course of action recommended in this report.
 Individual projects within the programme will be assessed for risk in line with the Council policies as part of their approval process.
-Equality: The financial allocations outlined above form part of the overall West Midlands allocation that supports the West Midlands Strategic Transport Plan known as Movement for Growth which replaced Local Transport Plan 3 in June 2016.
+Equality: The financial allocations outlined above form part of the overall West Midlands allocation that supports the West Midlands Strategic Transport Plan known as Movement for Growth and the emerging LTP5.
 This has been subject of a full Equality Impact Assessment carried out by the Transport for West Midlands as part of the plan's formulation.
-The individual projects/work packages that make up the 2022-27 CRSTS programme and Sandwell's 2023/24 programme of minor works and maintenance will be subject of individual Equality Impact Assessments as they are bought forward for approval either at WMCA Board or SMBC Cabinet.
+The individual projects/work packages that make up the 2022-27 CRSTS programme and Sandwell's 2024/25 programme of minor works and maintenance will be subject of individual Equality Impact Assessments as they are bought forward for approval either at WMCA Board or SMBC Cabinet.
 Health and Wellbeing: It is increasingly recognised that an appropriately managed, maintained, and up-to-date road network is needed to support significant economic growth, and the associated social and well-being benefits.
 To maximise the benefits of economic investment programmes requires investment not only in new road infrastructure but also in maintaining and managing our existing infrastructure.
 The Local Transport Settlement will also contribute to sustaining the legacy of investment programmes that will deliver 2030 ambitions.
 Social Value: There are no implications for social value directly arising from this report.
 Any implications arising from individual projects will be reported as part of their approval process.
 Climate Change: Decarbonisation of the transport system is central to the government's aims and objectives for CRSTS.
-It is also a principle theme within the West Midlands Local
+It is also a principle theme within the West Midlands Local Transport Plan.

-Transport Plan.
 All projects will need to demonstrate how they address climate change and contribute to decarbonisation through their business cases as a prerequisite of securing funding.